anfederman/breadcrumb_learn/breadcrumb/need_to_know.md

 The robot requires 2X 12V lead acid style batteries and typically we recommend one of the choices in this section.

 1250 or a 1255 sized battery.
-Typical capacity 4-6 Ah capacities provides around 4 hours of endurance.
+Typical capacity 4-6 Ah provides around 4 hours of endurance.
 Used when portability of the robot is at a premium - for example if you are travelling by air with the robot.

 1270 sized battery.
 Typical capacity 7AH - 10 Ah.
 The preferred and most common choice.
 Usually provides 7-8 hours of continuous use with a typical duty cycle.
 This size battery makes the robot still light enough to lift.